bixb922/crank-organ/doc-software/README.md

 * "Tempo follows crank": if checked, the music tempo (music playback speed) follows the crank speed.
 If you turn faster, music plays faster.
 If you turn slower, music plays slower.
 This setting can be temporarily overridden on the "Performance" page, since there is also a "Tempo follows crank" checkbox.
 * Pulses per revolution: If the sensor has a toothed disk, the number of tooths.
 If the sensor is a industrial sensor: the number of pulses per revolution specified on the sensor.
 In both cases, the ESP32-S3 may count both rising and falling edges and then divide by the number of edges or phases.
 Use the ```Test``` button for the crank on the Pinout page to determine how many counts are generated with one revolution, and enter that value on the General Configuration page.

 There is also the "window size" for a filter to smooth out fast variations of speed that the crank sensor may detect.
-A good value when window size * sampling interval is about 1000 milliseconds.
+A good value is about 1000 milliseconds, i.e. the last second of samples is averaged.
 Here is an example of "filtering" in the crank graph of the System page:

 ![crank graph no filter](crank-graph-no-filter.jpg) ![crank graph filtered](crank-graph-filtered.jpg)